marinusmaurice/yowsup_c_sharp/README.md

 Not even sure if this is the correct branch I worked on back then.

 Also did the dissononce and consonance libraries.
 Not sure if its included in this.
-Will upload if I can find it.
+Its also incomplete (but more complete than the yowsup port as it is required by it) Will upload if I can find it.

 Maybe someone else will find it useful.